neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

     Syntax:
         :code:`cvode.acor(dest_vector)`

-        :code:`Fill the destination :func:`Vector` with the values of the local errors`

-        :code:`on the last step.`

     Description:
+        Fill the destination :class:`Vector` with the values of the local errors on the last step.

 ----